ewelinaszoda/recipe-finder/README.md

    ```bash
    npm test
    ```
-   - use RTL to test the app, create only on e test as example
+   - use RTL to test the app, create only one test as example

 ## Tools and Libraries Used